ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport over HTTP/2 relies on HTTP headers to convey parameters such as initial stream flow control windows.
-This section defines a version of the protocol that can be used to establish WebTransport sessions over any reliable ordered bytestreams (such as TCP connections and local IPC channels).
+This section defines a version of the protocol that can be used to establish WebTransport sessions over any reliable ordered bytestream, such as a TCP connection or a local IPC channel.

-When used over a non-HTTP transport, the stream SHALL start with a header block, followed by a sequence of HTTP capsules until the end of the session is reached.
-The header block SHALL be formatted as follows:
+When used over a non-HTTP transport, the stream MUST start with a header block, followed by a sequence of HTTP capsules until the end of the session is reached.
+The header block is formatted as follows:

 ~~~
 Header Block {